 10. Physical Damage Resistance

 Remember earlier when I talked about the different resin materials?
-The resin in exterior paint has a much stronger bond to surfaces than interior paint does.
-It is possible for the paint to be chipped, but it will require a lot of force due to this strong bond.
+The resin in exterior paint has a much stronger bond to surfaces than in interior paint.
+The paint can be chipped, but it will require a lot of force due to this strong bond.

 11. Sheen Options